 In 1964, recognizing his uncompromising patriotism, his devotion to work, and his more than forty-five years of service painting naval subjects, Beau was awarded the Navy’s most prestigious civilian award, the Navy Meritorious Public Service Citation.

 Beau wrote this note to the Secretary of the Navy, the Honorable Paul H. Nitze, thanking him.

 "Please accept my sincere and heartfelt thanks for this great honor, which I treasure above all other commendations.
 The work accomplished over the years in painting and recording for history the activities of the Navy I love so well, I feel has been a great privilege and a distinct pleasure."

-And in 1976 Beau was honored with a retrospective exhibition at the Laguna Beach Museum of Art, just two years before he passed away.
-The show contained 127 works chronicling the years 1931 to 1976.
-It was very well received.
-An excerpt from the museum brochure reads "Today, as we honor this Artist Laureate of the Fleet, Mr. Beaumont continues to research with acute perception and produce with unwavering quality historically significant commissions."
+And in 1976, two years before he passed away, Beau was honored with his final major retrospective exhibition at one of his favorite venues, the Laguna Beach Museum of Art.
+Over his career, he had exhibited in Laguna on more occasions than in any other venue.
+The retrospective filled the entire museum and contained 127 works chronicling the years 1916 to 1976.
+It was very well received, and set attendance records at the museum at the time.
+An excerpt from the museum brochure reads "Today, as we honor this Artist Laureate of the Fleet.
+Mr. Beaumont continues to research with acute perception and produce with unwavering quality historically significant commissions."

 On January 23, 1978, Beau passed away at his home in Laguna Hills, California.
 He was survived by his wife, four children, thirteen grandchildren, and eight great-grandchildren.